TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 **Cook's distance**: identifies 'influential' outliers by jackknifing: measure how much fitted values for other points change when this point is dropped from the fitting procedure?
 Average sum-of-squared change in fitted values, normalized by dividing by original residual standard deviation.
-Values greater than `0.5` indicate high influence.
+Values greater than `1.0`, or more than three times the standard deviation, indicate high influence.

 **Residuals vs. leverage**: outliers with large leverage; disassembles Cook's distance into residual (`y` component) and leverage (`x` component).
-Look for points outside dashed line where Cook's distance > `0.5`.
+Look for points outside dashed line where Cook's distance > `1.0`.
 Spread should not change with leverage: suggests heteroskedasticity.

 **Cook's distance vs. leverage**: another way of projecting these properties.
+Now we have Cook's distance on the vertical axis, leverage on the horizontal axis, and standardized residuals as the contours on the plot.

 Now we will try the same thing with some categorical data.
 Since the design is exactly balanced (equal number of observations in each group) each data point has exactly the same leverage.
-There are three categories, so `p` (number of returned coefficients, not counting the intercept) is once again '2':
+Since there are three categories, so `p` (number of returned coefficients) is three:

 ```
 rm(list=ls())